Skip Navigation

 Mathematics: Mathematics Skills, Pre-Algebra, & Algebra I.

-Advanced Math Pathway (7th Grade Algebra 1 & 8th Grade Geometry): Placement is probationary & contingent upon ongoing acceptable performance in current year math as well as advanced performance on the Iowa 6th grade math test & a passing score on the Math 2 placement test.
+Advanced Math Pathway (7th Grade Algebra 1 & 8th Grade Geometry): Placement is probationary & contingent upon ongoing acceptable performance in current year math as well as advanced performance on the Iowa 6th Grade Math Test & a passing score on the Math 2 Placement Test.
 This is a high school level pathway taken for high school credit with an elevated expectation of time and effort.

 Physical Education: Physical fitness programs appropriate for each grade.